viktory683/anyrun/README.md

 - [ ] Migrate to gtk4 due to [Support for gtk3-rs crates was dropped](https://gtk-rs.org/blog/2024/06/01/new-release.html)
 - [ ] Scroll window instead of using `max_entries` or plugin `max_entries` (now config field was removed (p.s.
 I can't do this do to laziness))
+- [ ] Up key on open should insert previous search
+  - [ ] Config option to save previous search on close and have it on open
+  - [ ] Handle properly exclusive plugin
 - [ ] Get rid of full screen window
 - [ ] help matches (maybe based on `#[info]` macro or adding some special `#[help]` macto)
   - [ ] `?` should return some common help or default usage for plugin